 Machine manufacturers and operators are liable for the consequences of manipulations

-It is generally recommended that the protection concept is designed at the same time as the machine is developed.
+It is generally recommended that the protection concept is designed simultaneously with the machine development.
 This includes:

-- Developing the protection concept and machine function in parallel
+- Develop protection concept and machine function in parallel

-- Checking the effectiveness of reducing the incentive for manipulation
+- Review the effectiveness of reducing the incentive for manipulation

-Identify all the machine's operating modes in the planning phase of the machine design and develop appropriate protection concepts for them.
+Establish all the machine's operating modes in the planning phase of a machine’s design and develop appropriate protection concepts.
 Requested changes can be accommodated at this early stage with little effort.

 Where machinery is already in circulation, you should produce a situation description and cause analysis at regular intervals.
 Both sales and maintenance personnel can assess whether there is an incentive for manipulation or if a safeguard has actually been manipulated already.